Valley Spirit Taijiquan, Michael P. Garofalo, Red Bluff, California

 Silk-Reeling Exercises.
 From the Master Feng Zhiqiang Taijiquan Series.
 Demonstrated by Feng Zhiqiang's senior indoor student Master Zhang Xuexin and his students.
 VHS, Volume 1.
 An introduction to Chen-style Taijiquan Silk-reeling training.
 Ordering Information.

 Silk Reeling Exercises.
-Zhang Xue Xin teaches 25 silk reeling cocoon exercises.
+Zhang Xue Xin teaches 25 silk reeling cocoon expercises.
 Relaxing, non-impact exercises that loosen 18 joints of the body.
 60 minutes, VHS.

 Silk Reeling Index.
-A Butterfuly Flaps Its Wings.
+A Butterfly Flaps Its Wings.

 Silk-Reeling Training Videotape.
 Feng Zhiqiang, a leading student of Chen Fake is one of the most famous exponents of Taijiquan in the world.
 He is also well-known for promoting a complete set of silk-reeling exercises (Chansigong or also occasionally romanized as Chan Ssu Gong) in thirty five postures which form one of the fundamental training exercises for the mastery of Chen-style Taijiquan.